zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `disableBasicMapping`

-By default, received `Basic` commands are mapped to a more appropriate CC.
+By default, received `Basic CC::Report` commands are mapped to a more appropriate CC.
 Setting `disableBasicMapping` to `true` disables this feature.

 ### `disableStrictEntryControlDataValidation`